“Adios Nonino” is a tango composed by Astor Piazzolla in 1959 as a response to the sudden death of his father, Vicente Piazzolla.

 Piazzolla had already written a piece called Nonino in 1954, also in honor of his father.
 The two of them had been very close.
 Vicente Piazzolla transmitted his love of tango to his son and bought him his first bandoneon in New York when he was only 9 years-old.

 Adiós Nonino is perhaps the best and most famous composition of Astor Piazzolla. π

 Astor Piazzolla was a composer and bandoneon player of the vanguardia.
-He is famous for incorporating elements of classical music and jazz into Argentine tango.
+He is famous for incorporating elements of classical and jazz music into Argentine tango.
 He is one of the main creators of a new style of tango known as tango nuevo.

-Piazzola was born in 1921 in Mar del Plata but he grew up in New York City where his family moved when he was 3 years-old.
-His father loved tango music and one day he found a small bandoneon in a shop and bought it for him; this is how Piazzolla began playing the bandoneon when he was only 9 years-old.
+Piazzola was born in 1921 in Mar del Plata.
+He grew up in New York City where his family moved when he was only 3 years-old.
+His father loved tango music and when he found a small bandoneon in a shop one day he bought it for him.
+This is how Piazzolla began playing the bandoneon when he was only 9 years-old.

 In 1936 the family returned to Argentina and Piazzolla began playing in traditional tango orchestras in Buenos Aires.
 He worked with Anibal Troilo for 5 years and with Francisco Fiorentino for two weeks before he formed his own orchestra in 1946 and began composing for movies.